near/stakewars-iv/HOW_TO.md

 Locate the public key: find the file `<your-account-name>.statelessnet` in the specified folder.
 Open the file.
 The public key is found under `public_key` and looks like `ed25519:....` Copy all the string of the key, including the "`ed25519:`" part.

-Enter the account name and the a public key in the web service page, press "Create Account" and your account will be automatically created.
-You'll also receive 10 StatelessNet tokens for all your experiments.
+Enter the account name and the public key in the web service page, press "Create Account" and your account will be automatically created.
+You'll also receive 10 StatelessNet tokens for all your experiments which is enough for any type of manual testing.

+If 10 StatelessNet tokens is not enough for your experiments, be ready to create the [Traffic Generation Proposal](https://github.com/near/stakewars-iv/issues/new?assignees=&labels=&projects=&template=traffic-generation-proposal.md&title=), and then fill in [the form](https://docs.google.com/forms/d/e/1FAIpQLSf8auAbg7KbcBaWG-u69T0UjsXszqyBL4bKMU2m5gK9QX7pXA/viewform).

-Notes
+#### Notes
 * StatelessNet is a sandbox created for testing purposes, concentrating both on correctness and performance.
 * StatelessNet will be initiated with a copy of mainnet state.
 * In the future the protocol team may enable mirroring mainnet traffic in StatelessNet.